Sic enim Deus dilexit mundum ... (Joannes 3:16) For God so loved the world ...

-Well, no. For starters, Genesis is in the Old Testament and the OT is in Hebrew, right, so why a Greek name?
+Well, no. Genesis is not the name of Genesis in Genesis.
+HUH?
+OK, Genesis is in the Old Testament and the OT is in Hebrew, right, so why a Greek name?
 Because the name in English comes not from the Hebrew Bible but from the Jewish translation of the Hebrew Bible into Greek called the Septuagint, that's why.
-The Hebrew name for the book is not "origin".
+The Hebrew name for the book is not "origin" (genesis).
 Rather, as is customary in Hebrew, the title is derived from its first words, which are "in beginning", bere syt, or bereshit as it is often written in English.
 Nothing about origin.
 Hey, isn't the beginning the origin?
 Well, sort of, but not necessarily, and, there's something in English that makes the translation a bit different than the Hebrew it translates.
 Here's the deal.
 There is no definite article -- "the" -- in the Hebrew.
 There isn't in Latin either.
 In the Latin translation of the Bible, called the Vulgate, the first words are translated in principio, at first.
 And the next word is -- God (deus).
 In (the) beginning, God.
+At first, God.

 Genesis/Bereshit starts with God.
 Not with "the beginning" or "the origin", with God.
 God is not proven, not deduced, not induced, not described, not defined, nothing like that.
 God simply is.
 It's not that there is a "beginning" or an "origin" and God either did or did not have something to do with it.
-Rather, God is, before any beginning or origin, that's the name he gave himself, "I am", and any beginning or origin is an action of God.
+Rather, God is, before any beginning or origin.
+That's why, when Moses asks God his name -- a reasonable question, all the various gods of various people have names, what's yours -- God doesn't give him one.
+The "name" he gave himself in Exodus chapter three, there being no present tense of "to be" in Hebrew, can be translated as I am who I am, I will be who I will be, etc. and Moses is told to say I am sent me to you.
+"I am" is not a name, it is a third-person use of a first-person statement, God is not god or a god, God just is.
+Thus, any beginning or origin is an action of God.
 So, "the beginning" or "the origin" is not the beginning or origin of everything, it is the beginning of a creative action of God, and that creative action of God is the origin of all things.

 The idea of God, of a power greater than ourselves, of something beyond our complete grasp which gives rises to a sense or idea of holy, is a universal sense as ancient as Man.
 But that is also problematic.
 Man has expressed this sense in a variety of ways.
 Sometimes he takes natural forces beyond his control as therefore his gods, and worships them and/or prays to them to control the forces of nature, taken to be gods, in his favour.
 Sometimes he posits supra-human beings who control these natural forces, and similarly worships and/or prays to them to the same end.
 Sometimes this expression is applied to the totality of the universe, as an impersonal way or law that is operational throughout, within which one can learn to live in harmony.
 Sometimes the universe itself is god.

-Genesis confirms this universal sense as valid, but contradicts all those expressions.
+Genesis confirms this universal sense as valid, but contradicts all those expressions of it.
 God is not heaven and earth; heaven and earth are creations of God who preexists them and is distinct from them.
-Likewise, everything else in the universe, forces like wind and rain, places like rivers, everything, are not gods nor is God the totality of it, but they are creations of God who preexists and is distinct from them all.
+Likewise, everything else in the universe, forces like wind and rain, places like rivers, everything, are not gods nor are there gods controlling them.
+Nor is God the totality of it, but they are creations of God who preexists and is distinct from them all.
 Therefore, they are not objects of worship or veneration either.

 The next few verses make that quite clear, as the things Man deifies are described as creations of the deity -- heaven and earth, the seas, the sun, the moon, life in any form, life in human form.
 For example, the sun that lights our world is not god, not a god, nor is there a sun-god whose function it is to control the sun.